-Information about how to add calories to a soft diet.
+There are ways to add energy (calories) and protein to a soft diet.

-If you need a soft diet you might sometimes find it hard to eat all the protein and calories that you need.
+You might find it hard to eat all the protein and calories that you need if you need a soft diet.

-A soft diet means you often have to add water to food to soften it.
-This adds bulk and reduces the nutritional value and flavour of the food.
+A soft diet means you have to add water or other liquid to food to soften it.
+This adds volume but can reduce the nutritional value and flavour of the food.
 But there are ways of increasing calories in a soft diet.

-How to increase your calorie intake and improve your strength and energy levels by trying the following tips:
+You can increase your calorie intake and improve your strength and energy levels by trying the following tips:

 - Boost the protein content of whole milk by adding a couple of tablespoons of dried milk powder to a pint.
-Use this exactly as ordinary milk for drinking and cooking.
+Use this like ordinary milk for drinking and cooking.

-- Mash vegetables with milk and add some grated cheese and egg or mash with houmous and olive oil.
+- Mash potatoes and soft vegetables with milk and add some grated cheese and egg or mash with houmous and olive oil.

 - Make up instant soups with milk instead of water, and top with grated cheese or cream.